Final report for GS18-183

 Objective 2: Determine how well the cover crops will suppress marestail emergence and growth.

 Objective 1.
-Weed seed was collected in the summer of 2018 from 30 individual plants from two populations in each state.
-Each research site received seeds from all locations.
-Each university established an area in a no-till field that was not cover cropped.
+Weed seed was collected in the summer of 2018 from 30 individual plants from two populations in Kentucky and the other participating states; emergence time of eight populations was studied.
+The study area was established in a no-till field that was not cover cropped.
 8” diameter PVC pipes (rings) were inserted into the soil to isolate the seed populations.
 The PVC pipe extended 3” above the soil surface to prevent seed dispersal via wind and water movement from other areas.
-Seeds from the eight populations and a control treatment to assess ambient emergence were assigned to a ring using a completely randomized design with six replicates of each seed lot for a total of 48 experimental units.
+Seeds from the eight populations and a control treatment to assess ambient emergence were assigned to a ring using a completely randomized design.
+Six replicate of each treatment were included for a total of 54 experimental units.
 Collected seeds were broadcasted into their respective ring to simulate seed rain.
-Six empty rings acted as controls at each site.
 Once the seeds were sown, marestail emergence was counted twice a week until soil temperatures reached 52 degrees Fahrenheit at 2” depth, and resumed in spring once temperatures returned to the above the base temperature.
 Counted plants were removed.
 Soil moisture and temperature were collected hourly at 2” depth using sensors and dataloggers.
 Air temperature and precipitation were continually measured at a nearby weather station.
 To measure over-winter success, native populations were tracked by establishing one 16x32’ supplemental plot at each location.
 In this plot, 100 marestail rosettes were flagged.
 Diameter of these flagged plants were measured before winter and again in the spring.
 Height and diameter measurements were taken weekly starting the following spring and summer (of 2019) until maturity.
 Other plant species, not of interest, were removed from the surroundings to eliminate competition.

 Educational & Outreach Activities

 August 2019, Southern Cover Crop Conference, presented a poster that highlighted our research

 No farmers participated in this experimental design, yet there were many farmers and extension agents who had the opportunity to see our results at the Southern Cover Crop Conference at the University of Auburn in July 2019.
 Farmers and educators both were very aware of the competitive pressure marestail is putting on our no-till cropping systems.

 Our results show a positive impact on suppressing marestail through the adoption of cover crops to an IWM program.
 Further agricultural research that attempts to show cover crops role in weed management should include a broader area of collaborators, and expand beyond only looking at marestail.